ide/dash-button/README.md

 Dash Button runs on Node 6 and up on macOS and Linux.
 It depends on [libpcap](http://www.tcpdump.org/):

+**Note:** When Node 8 is released, Dash Button will make a major semver change (3.x) and rely on Node 8's features like async functions.

 ```sh
 # Ubuntu and Debian
 sudo apt-get install libpcap-dev